ppy/osu-wiki/wiki/Tournaments/RDOC/2019/en.md

 ### Match regulations

 1. A private lobby will be created for your match, and both players will be invited approx. 10 minutes before their appointed time.
-2. Each player can request one warmup map, but it must be **below 4 minutes**.
-(Does not apply to Qualifiers, as there are no warmups)
+2. Each player can request one warmup map, but it must be **below 4 minutes** (does not apply to Qualifiers, as there are no warmups).
 3. After warmups each player will `!roll`:
    - The player who rolled the higher number bans first.
 The players will then alternate bans until all bans have been used.
 (High -> Low -> High -> Low)
    - The first person to pick will be the player who rolled the lower number.
 The players will then alternate picks.
 (Low -> High -> Low -> High -> ...)
 4. A player cannot ban a map from the same category twice.
 5. A player cannot pick the same mod twice in a row, with the exception of Nomod.
 6. In case of a tie, the tiebreaker will be played.
 7. When FreeMod is picked each player must use at least one mod.
-Allowed mods are: FL, HD, HR
+Allowed mods are: FL, HD, HR.
 8. If a player disconnects or experiences trouble within the first 15 seconds of a map, the referee must abort the match if notified of the issue.
 If anyone is found to abuse this rule, they will be banned from all future instances of the tournament.
 9. Results will be displayed on the Challonge bracket, and will be announced by the referee in the match lobby.